SuperDARN/pydarn/docs/user/fan.md

     In other cases, the user may want to specify the channel and use an integer (N) for the `scan_index`.
 Be aware that this will show the data for the Nth scan of only the chosen channel, not that of the entire file.

-`plot_fan` can concatenate with itself in both polar and geographic projectsion, here is an example of plotting two different radars with some of the above parameters:
+`plot_fan` can concatenate with itself in both polar and geographic projection, here is an example of plotting two different radars with some of the above parameters, remember to pass in the axes object (`ax`) to any subsequent plots, unlike the FOV plots, fan plots will automatically control the `ccrs` variable for you:

 ```python
 import pydarn